Lambda-Corps/JavaTutorials/Lesson_1/README.md

 Notice the difference, the single word difference?
 We changed out classes, and inserted objects.
 Why?
 Because classes are only blueprints, they are only definitions of states and behaviors that make up a program, it's the objects themselves that actually _implement_ the functionality.

 To be useful to anyone, objects need to be able to communicate with other objects.
 There are many reasons for this, but the main reason is to keep the code simple for developers.
-The Java compiler doesn't care if put all the functionality in one class, or 100 classes.
+The Java compiler doesn't care if you put all the functionality in one class, or 100 classes.
 The compiled program will be the same, however it is much easier for programmers to put functionality into small, clearly named classes in the source files.

 Lets put this into action.